jianlin-cheng/DProQA/README.md

 # DProQA: A Gated-Graph Transformer for Protein Complex Structure Assessment

+ISMB2023

+Our work has been accpeted by ISMB2023, [here](https://drive.google.com/file/d/1hLTwlE8deQ1x2_CLbboo07omNcyVdHQi/view?usp=sharing) is the latest vision of our manuscirpt.

 ## CASP15 result

 In terms of TMscore ranking loss, DProQA (team: MULTICOM_egnn) ranked 9th among all 26 methods and **3rd** place among all single-model methods.